frank-895/machine_learning_journey/README.md

 - [Predict Sticker Sales](./predict_sticker_sales): My first machine learning Kaggle competition, using sales data to create a model that can predict future global sticker sales.
 - [Random Forests](./random_forests): Using binary splits, decision trees and finally random forests in a Kaggle competition about a mythical interstellar Titanic disaster.
 - [Gradient Boosting Machines](./gradient_boosting_machine): Using ensembles of decision trees, including random forests and gradient boosting machines, the Kaggle sticker competition was reattempted.
-- [Collaborative Filtering](./collaborative_filtering): Built a collaborative filtering model for movie recommendations from scratch using PyTorch.
+- [Collaborative Filtering](./collaborative_filtering): Built a collaborative filtering model for movie recommendations from scratch using PyTorch, explaining weight decay in detail.
 - [Gradient Accumulation & Ensembling](./gradient_accum_ensembling): Used Hugging Face and NLP to predict if a tweet was talking about a real disaster or not.
 Learned gradient accumulation and how to ensemble larger pretrained deep learning models.
 - [Data Science Ethics](./ethics): A discussion about ethics in data science.
 While my notes do not contain code, I wanted to include it in this GitHub repository, as it is an important part of my learning journey in machine learning and AI.